 Various fees and payments apply to reside in an aged care home, which are often determined by a person's income and assets.
 Eligibility to enter into an aged care home is determined following an assessment by an Aged Care Assessment Team (ACAT).
 To arrange an ACAT assessment, contact My Aged Care.

-Complaints against government funded aged care services can be made to the Aged Care Complaints Commissioner.
-For more information see: Aged Care Complaints Commissioner.
+Complaints against government funded aged care services can be made to the Aged Care Quality and Safety Commission.
+For more information see the Aged Care Quality and Safety Commission website.

 Remaining at Home